Adapters

 Key principles:

-- Environment variable resolution should happen in core Rust code, not Python bindings.
+credential_env_vars(), never duplicated as string literals across files. - Environment variable resolution should happen in core Rust code, not Python bindings.

 - Use

-get_or_env_var_optfor optional credentials (public-only clients). - Use
+get_or_env_var_optfor optional credentials (returnsNoneif missing). - Use

 Error handling and retry logic